Fixed-Parameter Extrapolation and Aperiodic Order: Equivalent characterizations of convexity for -clonvex sets

 and a routine induction on $n$ using Equation~(\ref{eqn:contraction}) shows that for any $w\in\complexes$, \ $\left|z - \rho_{a,b}^{(n)}(w)\right| = \delta^n|z-w|$ for $n = 0,1,2,\ldots\,$.
 Thus if $z\ne w$, then $z$ is an accumulation point of the sequence

-If, in addition, $w\in A$ (and there must exist such a $w$, because $A$ contains at least two points by convention), then all the elements of this sequence are in $A$.
-This fact is proved by induction on $n$: for the inductive step, we have that if $\rho_{a,b}^{(n)}(w) \in A$ for some $n\ge 0$, then

-the last containment following from the assumption.
-We then get $z\in A$ by the closure of $A$. \end{proof}
+If, in addition, $w\in A$ (and there must exist such a $w$, because $A$ contains at least two points by convention), then all the elements of this sequence are in $A$ by the self-similarity assumption.
+We then get $z\in A$ by the fact that $A$ is closed. \end{proof}

 Recall the definition of $F_\lambda$ in Definition~\ref{def:F-lambda}.